YourlocalJay/AIQLeads/docs/ProjectStructure.md

 ## File Naming Conventions

-1. All Python files use snake_case
+1. All Python files use snake_case.
-2. Test files are prefixed with `test_`
+2. Test files are prefixed with `test_`.
-3. Model files are suffixed with `_model.py`
+3. Model files are suffixed with `_model.py`.
-4. Service files are suffixed with `_service.py`
+4. Service files are suffixed with `_service.py`.

+## Notes
+- Maintain modularity by adhering to directory and naming conventions.
+- Update this structure whenever new features or directories are added to ensure alignment with project growth.